• Skip to primary navigation

 4. Contrast Ratio

 The contrast ratio calculates the extent to which the projector can replicate black and white.
-In other words, it is the difference in the brightness of the black and the white.
+In other words, it is the difference in the brightness of black and white.
 It would help if you had a good contrast ratio in office projectors to make the pictures in presentations look sharper and more natural.
 It would help if you also kept in mind the brightness of the room you are using the projector in.
 Brighter rooms make the contrast ratio seem lower than it actually is.

 Research reveals that most projectors available nowadays offer a minimum contrast ratio of 5000:1.
 You should choose a projector with a high contrast ratio if you frequently make presentations with the lights on.